ccarabine/payrollapp/docs/known_issues.md

 ___
 - **Issue:**

-    *To display employees' payroll record, the function used getallvalues.
-There were multiple employees' with e.g."25" hours and I wanted to display all records for week "25", the data displayed all the employees' hours as well as matching week 25*
+    *To display employees' payroll records, the function used getallvalues.
+There were multiple employees' with e.g."25" hours and I wanted to display all records for the week "25", the data displayed all the employees' hours as well as matching week 25*

 - **Corrective Action:**

-    *Get payroll week function, I added concatenate so week is "wk34" rather than just 34 so now we can getallvalues "wk34"*
+    *Get payroll week function, I added concatenate so the week is "wk34" rather than just 34 so now we can getallvalues "wk34"*
 ___
 - **Issue:**